hackisonjd/heehoposting.xyz/README.md

 ## Installation process

 This is a website, so no installation necessary.
-If you want to modify/improve this project, clone this and install the latest version of Python and pip.
+If you want to modify/improve this project, clone it and install the latest version of Python and pip.
 Download the packages from the requirements file.

 ```bash
 pip install requirements.txt